-Upon meeting all requirements for the M.A. and M.Ed. degrees, students must apply for graduation online through the Graduate School Graduation site.
-Deadlines for graduation are strictly adhered to by the Graduate School.
-Students are required to be aware of these dates which are posted on the Graduate School Website.
-It is the student's responsibility to apply at the online graduation website before the deadline posted for the term in which they plan to graduate.
+Upon meeting all requirements for the M.A. and M.Ed. degrees, students must apply for graduation online through the Registrar Graduation site.
+Deadlines for graduation are strictly adhered to by the Graduate College.
+Students are required to be aware of these dates which are posted on the Graduate College and Registrar's website.
+It is the student's responsibility to apply online for graduation before the deadline posted for the semester in which they plan to graduate.